ChinnaRengamani/Alphacode_scrape/README.md

 - Ensure usage complies with applicable laws and regulations.
 - Use responsibly and avoid excessive or abusive scraping that might impact the website.

-## Contribution
-This project is not actively seeking contributions.
-However, if you find any issues or have suggestions, feel free to open an issue or fork the repository.

-## License
-[Choose a license according to your preferences and requirements.
-For example, MIT License, Apache License 2.0, or Unlicense.]

 ## Acknowledgements
 Acknowledgements to Alpha Coders for providing the wallpapers and to the developers of libraries or tools used in this project.